 Line Hilton 53:38

-You know, I think one thing that I’ve found challenging and still working out is when a student comes to you, and they might have been to another singing teacher and spent a lot of money or time and they’re coming to you with things that you believe to be inaccurate or that isn’t part of your philosophy of like of not make them feel like they’ve wasted all this time and they’ve worked with somebody who isn’t good, but at the same time kind of helping them find a more accurate Do you know, I mean?
+You know, I think one thing that I’ve found challenging and still working out is when a student comes to you, and they might have been to another singing teacher and spent a lot of money or time and they’re coming to you with things that you believe to be inaccurate or that isn’t part of your philosophy to not make them feel like they’ve wasted all this time and they’ve worked with somebody who isn’t good, but at the same time kind of helping them find a more accurate… Do you know, I mean?

 Line Hilton 54:50

 I do and it can be awkward because you don’t also want to be dissing another teacher.